mitchdshawn/interest_rate_forecaster/technical_document.md

 ![12](images/12.jpg)

 By smoothing out the predictions, using the single period moving average, the confusion the model experienced month to month averages out to a fairly accurate long-term prediction.
-Again to note, the above model was only trained on data until 2008, so it had no information on proper nouns or dates to connect to the current rate environment of the past 10 years.
+Again, to note, the above model was only trained on data until 2008, so it had no information on proper nouns or dates to connect to the current rate environment of the past 10 years.
 It was not trained on the full dataset before 2008, only a random 75% partial sample.

 Below are the moving average predictions with a model trained only until the year 2000: